 - About Plattsburgh

-The official College policy on extraordinary weather requires that normal operations be continued as much as possible.
+The official College policy on extraordinary weather conditions requires that normal operations be continued as much as possible.
 Essential services (i.e. heating/plumbing, electrical, grounds, university police, and health services) must be maintained in spite of severe weather.
-In the event of severe weather College employees working in these areas should remain on duty or report to work to avoid interruption of these essential services, unless directed or permitted to do otherwise by their supervisors.
+In the event of severe weather College employees working in these areas should remain on duty or report to work to avoid interruption of essential services, unless directed or permitted to do otherwise by their supervisors.
 Employees must consult with their supervisor for each weather emergency to determine if they are deemed essential personnel in that instance as that designation may vary by circumstance.

-Except in the most severe cases, all employees are expected to get to work.
-Employees, who cannot get to work on time or at all, are expected to telephone their department supervisor to advise them of the situation in a timely manner.
-Should phone lines be tied up, employees should keep trying or leave a voicemail message.
+Except in the most severe cases, all employees are expected to report to work.
+Those employees who cannot get to work on time or at all are expected to contact their department supervisor to advise them of the situation in a timely manner.

 Although only the Governor can close the College, under this policy the College President has the authority to take the following actions: